 The Second Window

-In the Atonement window ("atonement" meaning that Jesus satisfied the wrath of God for our sins), which is immediately to the right of the first window, we start at the bottom with the Tree of the Fall of Man and the Flaming Sword, which the cherubim wielded to guard the way to the Tree of Life.
+In the Atonement window, which is immediately to the right of the first window, we start at the bottom with the Tree of the Knowledge of Good and Evil, the fruit of which Adam and Eve ate, bringing sin and death into the world.
+Afterward, God set the cherubim with a Flaming Sword to guard the way to the Tree of Life.

-Immediately above this are the Scales of Judgment and the Tablets of the Law which contained the 10 Commandments, needed because sin had come into the world.
+Immediately above the sword are the Scales of Judgment and the Tablets of the Law, containing the 10 Commandments, which were now needed because sin had come into the world.

 Above the division of the Old Testament portion of the window is a Red Rose with thorns representing Christ's suffering and shedding of blood.
 The Crowing Rooster is the one who sounded after Peter's denial.

 Above these are the Tree Crosses of Golgatha, the lightning, a symbol of divine judgment, and the INRI, which is the Latin acronym of the inscription "Jesus of Nazareth, King of the Jews," which Pontius Pilate ordered to be put on top of the cross.